 Easy Italian Cacio e Pepe Cheese Pasta Recipe

-Classic cacio e pepe pasta: simple Italian spaghetti dish with grated parmesan cheese and freshly ground pepper...
-Sublime!
+Classic cacio e pepe pasta: simple Italian spaghetti dish with grated pecorino cheese and freshly ground pepper...
+Yum!

 - 9 oz dry pasta (250 g)